Scientists say they've discovered an unknown human organ that could help explain cancer

 In 2015, doctors called endoscopists, who peer inside the body using long, flexible tubes with cameras on them, found something strange when they were using a new technology that adds a laser and a tiny microscope to light up living tissues inside a patient's bile duct.
 Such examination is described as "in vivo," meaning it takes place inside a living organism, rather than on dead tissue on a slide.

-The endoscopists, David Carr-Locke and Petros Benias of Mount Sinai Beth Israel, the acclaimed teaching hospital in New York, noticed a series of interconnected cavities that didn't match any known anatomy, according to the paper.
+The endoscopists, David Carr-Locke and Petros Benias, noticed a series of interconnected cavities that didn't match any known anatomy, according to the paper.
 They took their images to Theise, and together, they determined that what had appeared to be small torn spots in traditional biopsy slides were actually the remnants of those collapsed compartments.

 "Those cracks are not artifacts," Theise said Tuesday.
 "They're the space where the fluid was."